stolksdorf/vitreum/docs.md

 opts = {
 	filename : 'libs.js', // File name of resulting bundle
-	shared : [],          // List of paths to treat as require paths silent : false        // Silence any console output
+	shared : [],          // List of paths to treat as require paths babel  : false        // If true, applies babel transform to all libs silent : false        // Silence any console output
 }
 ```